-The UK Government Office of National Statistics site is an alternative source – there is no themed area on Internet use any longer, so search on ‘Internet access' or ‘Ecommerce’
+The UK Government Office of National Statistics (ONS) site is an alternative source for tracking trends and innovation in your industry.
+Since there is no themed area on Internet use any longer, we recommend starting your search in the 'Internet access' or 'E-commerce' areas.

 8. US digital marketing statistics - Marketing Charts and Pew Internet

-Marketing Charts is a long standing aggregator of information about consumer and business adoption of technologies and approaches.
-Care has to be taken of sample sizes and it tends to focus on US data - it's rate for it to include any of the sources above.
+Marketing Charts is a long-standing aggregator of information about consumer and business adoption of technologies and approaches.
+Care has to be taken of sample sizes and it tends to focus on US data - it's rare for it to include any of the sources above.

-They often feature Pew Internet Statistics which are one of the best sources for the latest statistics on how Americans use digital media and technology.
+It often features Pew Internet Statistics which is one of the best sources for the latest statistics on how Americans use digital media and technology.